 - You really can eat for free at Disneyland which we’ve done time and time again. 😉

-- Have them carry their own backpack – Yes you need one with the majority of items in it but even if they’re little it’s nice for them to have a bag with their own water bottle, map and maybe a snack inside.
+Have them carry their own backpack – Yes you need one with the majority of items in it but even if they’re little.
+Beyond 6 or so it’s nice for them to have a bag with their own water bottle, map and maybe a snack inside.

 - It helps you so you aren’t getting their water out and putting it in 10 times a day and giving them a bit of control makes them happier.

-- Bring sunglasses and a hat for everyone – Even on overcast days everyone is more comfortable with their own pair of sunglasses (we found these at the dollar store and bought a few pair so I didn’t care if they got lost or broken) and a hat that shades their face.
+- Bring sunglasses and a hat for everyone – Even on overcast days everyone is more comfortable with their own pair of sunglasses.
+We found these at the dollar store and bought a few pair so I didn’t care if they got lost or broken.
+A hat that shades their face is a must too.

 - Wear sunscreen – Make sure you lather up before entering the park and get under those short sleeves so you don’t miss any little areas (like where the top of their sock hits their ankle).